linera-io/linera-protocol/roadmap/src/milestones/programmability.md

 * New blocks may be picked by a single owner (original design of FastPay/Zef) or decided by more complex protocols (see multi-owner chains and mempool-driven chains).

-    - In FastPay/Zef, a block consists of both a single transaction and a single user request, in the sense that a single user request is validated or rejected by the committee before it can be executed.
-Requests certified as valid are final.
+    - In FastPay/Zef, a block proposal consists of a single transaction signed by the owner of the account.
+Certified blocks as valid are final.
 (That is, execution never fails later.)

     - In traditional blockchains, a block is made of many transactions (often picked from a shared mempool).
 There is no early/final validation.
 During the final execution,